 forest school and outdoor classroom activities

-- external visits to Wildside, Wolf Mountain, Peachtree Adventure Playground, Cannock Chase, The Way and local places of historical interest
+- external visits to Wildside, Westcroft pool, Local parks, Cannock Chase, The Way and local places of historical and religious interest

 - Creative Curriculum - a weekly, whole themed day - allowing pupils to transfer learnt skills in an exciting way

-- enriched learning opportunities through B2A, Soccer 2000 and Magic Maths
+- enriched learning opportunities through Soccer 2000, hope art therapy and a

 organising fundraising activities for worthy causes, including local and national charities